Return to White Hound fan-fiction

 The modern fanfiction movement began in the 1960s with Star Trek fandom, and rapidly spread to other stories and fictional worlds.
 Nowadays the movement has migrated to the internet, but until the early '90s fanfics were printed (often cheaply and blurrily) on paper and bound into "fanzines" or "zines" (short for "fanfiction magazines").

 The first identifiable fanwriting movement in the sense in which we understand it now was in seventeenth century Spain, where there was a vigorous not-for-profit fanfiction scene based around the novel Don Quixote - which itself was a parody of sixteenth century Spanish superhero stories.
 Fanwriting in the sense of taking pre-established worlds and characters and then writing your own stories about them is much older, however.
 Anybody who writes a historical novel which centres around real historical people and events is doing what fan-writers do, except that they hope to be paid for doing it, and essentially most Arthurian tales and Mediaeval Lives of the Saints and apocryphal stories about the childhood of Jesus are fanfics.
 Even Shakespeare freely filched pre-existing plots, backgrounds and characters.
-And Mary-Sues and Marty-Stus were there from the outset.
-Indeed, it could be said that the smug and violent version of the child Jesus as portrayed in the apocrypha is the ultimate Marty-Stu.
+And Mary-Sues and Gary-Stus were there from the outset.
+Indeed, it could be said that the smug and violent version of the child Jesus as portrayed in the apocrypha is the ultimate Gary-Stu.

 Fan: in this context, somebody enthusiastically, even obsessively interested in a particular fictional story, world or character from a book, film, TV show or similar (generally, one which has been aired commercially and in public) written by someone else, or in a particular genre of story.
 A Science Fiction fan, for example, is a fan of the genre, while a Heinlein fan is a fan of a particular SF author.
 [Fans of an actor or sports-star etc. are outwith the scope of this article.]